 I became interested in early childhood approximately ten years ago when I started working as a fundraiser for youth development organizations in Harlem.
-I became the Director of Development for an early intervention program that targets high-poverty kindergarteners in low-resourced schools who were already identified as "at risk" of not completing their educations.
+I became the Director of Development for an early intervention program that targets high-poverty kindergarteners who were already identified as "at risk" of not completing their educations.
 Through my work, I came to know so many wonderful four and five-year-olds who were scarred by life’s circumstances at no fault of their own.
 I also come to see that the program was relatively late to reverse some of the social and emotional patterns that develop from ages zero to five.
 Therefore, I became interested in infants and toddlers with the question in mind: How do you help them build competence, confidence, and resilience from day one?

 The answer came in the form of RIE©, an organization that helps parents and caregivers understand what respect looks like in practice.
 It bridges the gap between theory and action.
-As a part of my training, I' ve been fortunate to have co-facilitated courses for parents, educators, and professional caregivers with amazing mentors: Johanna Herwitz, Ruth Anne Hammond, and Deborah Carlisle Solomon.
+As a part of my training, I' ve been fortunate to have co-facilitated courses for parents, educators, and professional caregivers with amazing mentors: Johanna Herwitz, PhD, Ruth Anne Hammond, and Deborah Carlisle Solomon.
 As a RIE© Associate, I teach and train professional caregivers and nannies and also facilitate parent-infant courses throughout New York City, always with the goal of helping caregivers feel more confident in how they acknowledge, communicate, and respond to a child's cues.

-I’m motivated by empowering women to attain that so called work-life balance, which seems more challenging after the arrival of children.
-I’ve seen a lot of women struggle with their new identity as a “mom” while working just at hard at the office or having little down time.
+I’m motivated by empowering women to attain that so called work-life balance, which seems even more challenging after the arrival of children.
+I’ve worked with a lot of women struggle with their new identity as a “mom” while working just at hard at the office or having little down time.
 For others, the lack of choices in quality childcare makes it impossible to justify staying in a job.
 Regardless of the choices one makes, I think RIE can offer an important perspective by providing a concrete answer to what "high quality care" looks like.